 Storage of fuel and oils in the garage/storage building will be kept to a minimum and will have secondary containment.
-The fuel depot is located on a safe distance and out of the main wind direction to the lee-side of the ridge (West).
-The baseline for fuel storage will be the use of 4 sledge-based double skin (bunded) fuel tanks of 12 m3 capacity each.
-They will store fuel for the back-up generators and transport.
-These bulk storage tanks are proven technology (used on Concordia) and appear to be safe and reliable.
-The handling of the fuel will be limited to the displacement of the tanks to avoid too much snow accumulation.
-When practical the fuel tanks will be equipped with automatic monitoring system.
-The number of fuel transfers will be reduced.
-The use of drums on site will be limited but there always will be a minimum quantity on site.
+The fuel depot is located on a safe distance and out of the main wind direction to the leeside of the ridge (West).
+Initially fuel storage will be in 200 litre drums with a long-term objective of using 12 m3 capacity sledge-based double skin (bunded) fuel tanks.
+Bulk fuel tanks will be equipped with automatic monitoring system.
 At the refuelling points located in designated positions measures will be taken to avoid and eventually retain spills.

-Estimated fuel consumption per year (construction):
+Estimated fuel consumption (construction period):